whitslack/flakyflash/README.md

 * **`read`** – Reads the cluster from the media.

 * **`reread`** – Reads the cluster from the media again.
-If the data retrieved do not match the data retrieved by the previous `read` action (or written by the previous `zeroout` or `trash` action), then Flakyflash marks the cluster as bad and continues immediately to the next cluster.
+If the data retrieved do not match the data retrieved by the previous `read` action (or written by the previous `zeroout`, `f3write`, or `trash` action), then Flakyflash marks the cluster as bad and continues immediately to the next cluster.
 If no previous action had established a baseline for the current cluster, then `reread` implicitly performs a `read` first.

 * **`zeroout`** – Issues a `BLKZEROOUT` `ioctl` on the cluster, which causes the kernel to overwrite the cluster on the media with null bytes.
 If a previous action had already established that the cluster contains only null bytes, then the `zeroout` action is skipped to avoid excessive writing to the flash media.
 The `zeroout` action itself establishes that the cluster contains only null bytes, which implies that multiple `zeroout` actions in a row will collapse to a single action.

+* **`readzeros`** – Reads the cluster from the media.
+If the data retrieved are not all null bytes, then Flakyflash marks the cluster as bad and continues immediately to the next cluster.
+This action may be used to check for spurious bit flips (a.k.a. "bit rot") if it is known for certain that the clusters should contain only null bytes, such as if a previous session of Flakyflash had zeroed them out using the `zeroout` action.

+* **`f3write`** – Overwrites the entire cluster on the media with reproducible data derived from the cluster's offset by the same linear congruential generator as [F3][] uses.
+If a previous action had already established that the cluster contains exactly these data, then the `f3write` action is skipped to avoid excessive writing to the flash media.
+The `f3write` action itself establishes that the cluster contains exactly these data, which implies that multiple `f3write` actions in a row will collapse to a single action.

+* **`f3read`** – Reads the cluster from the media and compares the data retrieved versus the data that the `f3write` action would write to the same cluster.
+If (and only if) more than zero but fewer than one eighth of the bits differ, then Flakyflash marks the cluster as bad and continues immediately to the next cluster.
+If the cluster appears to contain data that the `f3write` action would write to some other cluster, then Flakyflash emits a warning message suggesting that the flash media may be fraudulent.
+Otherwise, if more than one eighth of the bits differ from the intended data, then Flakyflash emits a warning message indicating that the cluster is corrupted.
+This action may be used to check for spurious bit flips (a.k.a. "bit rot") if it is known for certain that the clusters were most recently written using the `f3write` action.

 * **`secdiscard`** – Issues a `BLKSECDISCARD` `ioctl` on the cluster, which is supposed to cause the cluster to be erased irrecoverably, although hardware support for this is spotty.
 If the device does not support this action, then Flakyflash will emit an error message and abort with status code 134 (indicating `SIGABRT`).